BeamMP/Docs/docs/en/support/server-faq.md

 ---
 ### **Players outside my network can not join my self-hosted server**

-Read the step `1.
-Port Forwarding` of our guide that's available [here](https://docs.beammp.com/server/create-a-server/#1-port-forwarding).
+Read the port forwarding guide that's available [here](https://docs.beammp.com/server/port-forwarding/).
 Below there's a brief summary of the most noteworthy steps.
 If other players, trying to connect to your server, receive an error code 10060, 10061 or 10038 in their BeamMP launcher, then you should check the following steps:

 - Forward port 30814 (or whichever port you set in your ServerConfig.toml), both TCP and UDP protocols.